 That this record of Jim Laker’s fantastic figures of 19 for 90 at Old Trafford in a Test, Manchester will most probably remain in the Test annals for many decades of this century.
 And there are some pretty solid reasons for this assertion.

-Than after 36 years’ passed before Brian Lara improved on his countryman record with 375 at St Johns, Antigua.
-After that Mathew Hayden 380 cross the landmark against Zimbabwe and than Lara again surpassed world record by hitting first ever 400 not out runs against England.
+Then after 36 years’ passed before Brian Lara improved on his countryman record with 375 at St Johns, Antigua.
+After that Mathew Hayden 380 cross the landmark against Zimbabwe and then Lara again surpassed world record by hitting first ever 400 not out runs against England.

 That brings back to the original question.
 Will Jim Laker’s record of 19 for 90 in a Test match be surpassed during this century?
-What will be you’re answer, please leave you’re thoughts in the comment section.
+What will be your answer, please leave your thoughts in the comment section?
 Such feats are performed once in a lifetime.
 It looks like an impossible feat.
 It looks Jim Laker just one superb effort at Old Trafford to become immortal in the annals of the game.